-Comprehensive Coverage – This covers the cost of replacing or repairing your car if its stolen, vandalized, damaged by fire, weather or a collision.
+Comprehensive Coverage – This covers the cost of replacing or repairing your car if it's stolen, vandalized, damaged by fire, weather, or a collision.
 It also may pay for a rental car depending on the policy.

-Medical Payment Coverage – This type of insurance helps pay for medical bill that may result from an accident.
+Medical Payment Coverage – This type of insurance helps pay for a medical bill that may result from an accident.

 Personal Injury Protection (PIP) coverage – This is like medical payment coverage but it also covers lost income and the cost of hiring a caregiver for an injured individual.

 Uninsured motorist coverage / Underinsured Motorist coverage (UM/UIM) - This covers you in the case that the other motorist is uninsured or does not have enough insurance.